Gates of Belgrade

 This article describes 23 gates of Belgrade.

 Roman gates

-Remains of southeastern gate of the Singidunum's castrum were found when adapting the building of the Belgrade Library, with one of its towers now being in the library depot and the other across the street in the small park with Milan Rakić's bust.
+Remains of the southeastern gate of the Singidunum's castrum were found when adapting the building of the Belgrade Library, with one of its towers now being in the library depot and the other across the street in the small park with Milan Rakić's bust.
 The gate was located exactly at the end of Knez Mihailova and entrance of Kalemegdan park, at 44°49′12″N 20°27′12″E. Thus this entrance stayed at the same place for nearly 2,000 years.

 Northwestern gate of the castrum was located roughly at the same place as today's Defterdar's Gate.

 Fortress gates

 Upper city gates

 These are gates in the walls of the Upper City of the Belgrade Fortress.
 Gates that are connected to each other are not exactly aligned.
 This was done to prevent use of siege engines on the inner gate, if the outer gate would be breached.